The Citadel (1960 TV series)

-The Citadel was a 1960 British television adaptation of A. J. Cronin's 1937 novel, The Citadel.
+The Citadel is a 1960 British television adaptation of A. J. Cronin's 1937 novel, The Citadel.
 The series was directed by John Frankau and produced by Peter Graham Scott.
 It starred Eric Lander as Dr. Andrew Manson, and Zena Walker as Christine, his wife.
 This television adaptation is entirely missing, i.e. all nine episodes are believed to be lost.

 Other television versions include an American television film (1960), another British serial (1983), and two Italian (1964 and 2003) adaptations.